Sharp Bounds in the Latent Index Selection Model: Results

-In the case of a nonzero treatment effect, the area of uncertainty among compliers is a product of three features of the data: the first stage $\bp_1 - \bp_0$, the complier treatment effect $\late_{IA}$, and the amount of mean-normalized dispersion around the treatment effect, as captured by the Gini index.
 The (average) area of uncertainty is infinite among non-compliers in the basic model, which intuitively reflects the fact that the basic model provides no ability to reason counterfactually about treatment effects beyond compliers.
 Nevertheless, the average area of uncertainty remains well-defined as assumptions are added to the model, and thus also provides a useful family of summary measures for studying and comparing models within the latent index selection framework.